nus-apr/auto-code-rover/EXPERIMENT.md

 - selected_tasks_file: a file containing ids of all tasks to be run
 - print: whether to the print more info to console
 - num_processes: number of parallel processes when running auto-code-rover.
 Should not be too large, otherwise parallelly running multiple task instances can exceed OpenAI token limit and cause the task instance to fail.

+### Contacts

+> [!NOTE]
+> If you encounter any issue in the replication experiment, you can open an GitHub issue or contact us at {yuntong,hruan,zhiyufan}@comp.nus.edu.sg.